-On April 29, 1989 The first BOBA chapter in continental United States, later called BOBA-DC was formed.
-The meeting was hosted at the home of Mr. Eric Igwacho located at The Presidential Towers Apt, 1836 Metzerott Road, Apt 1107, Adelphi, MD 20783.
-The 9 founding members who attended this meeting were:
+On April 29, 1989 The first BOBA chapter in the United States, later called BOBA-DC was formed.
+The meeting was hosted at the home of Mr. Eric Igwacho located at The Presidential Towers Apartments located at 1836 Metzerott Road, Apt 1107, Adelphi, MD 20783.

 The first elected executive officers were:

 |Secretary:||Mr. Eric Igwacho|

 |Treasurer:||Fon Eric Anyangwe|